-I am an artist because I value making things by hand and I find expressing my view of the world through my creative work incredibly satisfying.
-I often find inspiration for my work in nature, but also regularly find it in human nature in the motivations of and interactions with people.
-I find people-watching to be some of the best fodder for my work.
-I am equally endlessly entertained by the complexity and diversity of nature, plants in particular, and find them a useful symbol in my work.
-Plants are interesting to me both for their formal qualities shapes, patterns, colors, and textures but also for their rich symbolism.
-A certain plant might be beautiful and yet poisonous to consume.
-That sort of inherent duality is a concept that I regularly address in my work.
+I value making things by hand and find expressing my view of the world through my creative work to be incredibly satisfying.
+I make paper, sculpture, artist’s books, drawings, and prints, and I particularly love making objects that satisfy my interests in working both two- and three-dimensionally – to build an object as well as embellish its surface with text or image.
+Whatever the medium, my work is about exploration and investigation – my opportunity to get to the deeper meaning of things, to process my experiences, whether or not they are represented in the final piece.
+I often find inspiration for my work in nature, but also regularly find it in human nature – in the motivations of and interactions with people.
+I am equally endlessly entertained by the complexity and diversity of the natural world, plants in particular.
+Plants are interesting both for their formal qualities – shapes, patterns, colors, and textures – but also for their rich symbolism.
+A plant might be beautiful and yet poisonous to consume.
+That sort of inherent duality is a concept that I regularly explore in my work.
 Life is complicated, people are complex, and so is nature, so I find the imagery of nature an excellent device for communicating a variety of concepts that are common in human nature, like duality.